 For an elegant, chic and understated look, a little black frame is the perfect choice to compliment a little black dress.
 Black will never go out of style and it will accessorise any outfit without stealing the show.
 I’m wearing the STEPPER SI 30121.

 This Swarovski-crystal set frame is perfect for those that believe understated is overrated.
 The Ex 30015, from STEPPER’S Exclusive range packs a glamorous party punch.
 My friend Michelle (https://www.michelle-tyler.com), described this eyewear as jewellery for the face.

 Thank you to those eyewear brands that have collaborated with me and have gifted frames throughout the year.
 I am passionate about promoting eyewear as an accessory as well as a necessity and I want all spectacle wearers to embrace and enjoy them.
-If any eyewear brands would like to work with me in 2020, please email email@example.com.Disclosure: Like most blogs, this post may contain affiliate links (from which I might make a small commission if you make a purchase).
-Such links are identified with an asterisk *.
-Gifted items and PR samples are identified as such either in the the body of post or in the notes section at the foot of the post.
-You can shop all of my looks from all of my posts here: https://www.shopltk.com/explore/whatlizzyloves Thank you for reading and supporting my blog.
+If any eyewear brands would like to work with me in 2020, please email email@example.com.Disclosures:- I am a paid Brand Ambassador for STEPPER Eyewear - I am a paid Company Ambassador for MAC Eyewear - I am a paid columnist and Content Creator for Optometry Today - I am an employed optometrist at Benjamin Opticians, Skipton - Like most blogs, some posts contain affiliate links (from which I make a small commission if you make a purchase).
+Such links are identified with an asterisk *- Gifted items and PR samples are identified as such either in the the body of post or in the notes section at the foot of the post - Shop my looks, eyewear and homeware here: https://www.shopltk.com/explore/whatlizzyloves - Thank you for reading and supporting my blog.